What form is needed to report inherited property on taxes?

 Answer:

-The basis of any property, real or personal, acquired from a decedent is usually its FMV on the date of the decedent’s death.
-If the farm is a joint holding, the surviving spouse is entitled to a stepped-up basis on ½ of such property.
-If a federal tax return is required and if the property must be included in the decedent’s gross estate, the basis is the FMV at the date of death, or, if elected, the alternate valuation date.
-Under this method, property is valued at the date six months after the decedent’s death, if not sold or otherwise disposed (See IRC § 2032 for other information on alternate valuation.).
+If a federal tax return is required and the property must be included in the decedent's gross estate, the basis is again the FMV at the date of death.
+Alternatively, you may elect to use an alternate valuation date, which values the property six months after the decedent's death, provided the property has not been sold or otherwise disposed of (see IRC § 2032 for more details on alternate valuation).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.